selecton/express-on-railway/README.md

         });
     };

-You can specify the middleware for whole namespace
+You can specify the middleware for whole namespace.
+In this case middleware will be executed for each resource

     function basic_auth(req, res, next) {
         //is admin logged?